 NIGO already issued a couple limited edition KENZO collections over the past few months, themed after house staples like the boke flower, washed denim, KENZO's iconic tiger, and the poppy flower, a favorite of founder Kenzo Takada.

 The resulting KENZO garments are wholly NIGO, to be sure, but steeped in Takada's motifs.
 The elements that informed the above drops were borrowed from Takada's oeuvre, for instance, but so is NIGO's emphasis on real clothing, the kinda stuff that can be effortlessly tossed on for any occasion.

-Available now on KENZO's website, this first Fall/Winter 2022 drop — to be followed by two more over the course of several months — comprises a collection of highly approachable statement pieces abetted by leather goods, accessories, and staple basics.
+Available now at the Highsnobiety Shop and KENZO's website, the Fall/Winter 2022 drops — continuing over the course of several months — comprises a collection of highly approachable statement pieces abetted by leather goods, accessories, and staple basics.

 That means quintessentially KENZO pieces, like floral-rich shirts and gauzey wool scarves, joined by the sort of things that you expect from a contemporary luxury label, like phone cases and clutch bags.

 NIGO's KENZO is, by design, not going to titillate anyone who isn't already plugged into the Human Made founder's distinctively laidback approach to fashion.